Generative AI at Work: Conclusion

 \begin{spacing}{0.8} \end{spacing}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure shows sample suggestions of output generated by the AI model.
-The suggested responses are only visible to the agent.
-Workers can choose to ignore, accept or somewhat incorporate the AI suggestions into their response to the customer. \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure shows the share of agents deployed onto the AI system over the study period.
-Agents are deployed onto the AI system after a training session.
-The firm ran a small randomized control trial in August and September of 2020.
-All data are from the firm's internal software systems. \end{singlespace} \end{footnotesize}

 \begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure shows the distribution various outcome measures.
 We split this sample into agent-month observations for agents who eventually receive access to the AI system before deployment (``Pre AI''), after deployment (``Post AI''), and for agent-months associated with agents who never receive access (``Never AI'').
 Our primary productivity measure is ``resolutions per hour,'' the number of customer issues the agent is able to successfully resolve per hour.
-We also provide descriptives for ``average handle time,'' the average length of time an agent takes to finish a chat; ``calls per hour,'' the number of calls completed per hour incorporating multitasking; ``resolution rate,'' the share of conversations that the agent is able to resolve successfully; and ``net promoter score'' (NPS), which are calculated by randomly surveying customers after a chat and calculating the percentage of customers who would recommend an agent minus the percentage who would not.
-All data come from the firm's software systems. \end{singlespace} \end{footnotesize}
+We also provide descriptives for ``average handle time,'' the average length of time an agent takes to finish a chat; ``chats per hour,'' the number of chats completed per hour incorporating multitasking; ``resolution rate,'' the share of conversations that the agent is able to resolve successfully; and ``net promoter score'' (NPS), which are calculated by randomly surveying customers after a chat and calculating the percentage of customers who would recommend an agent minus the percentage who would not.
+All data comes from the firm's software systems. \end{singlespace} \end{footnotesize}

-\begin{footnotesize} \begin{singlespace} \textsc{Notes}: These figures plot the coefficients and 95 percent confidence interval from event study regressions of AI model deployment using the \citet{sun_estimating_2020} interaction weighted estimator.
-See text for additional details.
-Panel A plots the resolutions per hour and Panel B plots the natural log of the measure.
-All specifications include agent and chat year-month, location, agent tenure and company fixed effects.
+\begin{footnotesize} \begin{singlespace} \textsc{Notes}: This figure plot the coefficients and 95\% confidence intervals from event study regressions of AI model deployment on our measure of productivity, resolutions per hour, using the \citet{sun_estimating_2020} interaction weighted estimator.
+Our specification follows Equation \ref{eq:dd_main} and includes fixed effects for agent, chat year-month and agent tenure in months.
+Observations are at the agent-month level, which is the most granular level at which resolutions per hour is available.
 Robust standard errors are clustered at the agent level.
+Section \ref{sec:rollout} describes the rollout and Appendix Section \ref{asec:specifications} outlines the regression specification.

 \end{singlespace} \end{footnotesize}